Coronado has a Solstice Clock!

 Made it just in time for the sun to set on Summer Solstice!

-This pedestrian pathway gains significance—and visitor numbers—twice a year, during the summer and winter solstices, thanks to a circle of benches built along the trail.
+This pathway gains significance—and visitor numbers—twice a year, during the summer and winter solstices, thanks to a circle of benches built along the trail.
 The benches form a solstice clock, designed by San Diego-based Schmidt Design Group and artist Paul Hobson.
 Stamped with the words “Time,” “Continuance,” and “Change,” the artwork marks the exact spot where the sun will set during the solstices.

 “The openings in the benches line up with some patterns in the concrete that point to where the sun sets on the winter and summer solstice,” says Glen Schmidt, president of Schmidt Design Group.
 He calls the installation a “mini Stonehenge.”